JaDetGodtDu/nodejs_exam/readme.md

 - FIX THE ALERT WHEN DELETING ACCOUNT (DONE)

-- Expand User database object, to accomodate a leaderboard for all users and to have a list of past pets and how long they lived. (half done)

 - Set up admin system in frontend (DONE)

 - Set up rate limiting.
+(DONE)

+- Expand User database object, to accomodate a leaderboard for all users and to have a list of past pets and how long they lived. (half done)

 - Helmet()?